-Windows Update has a notorious habit of pushing driver updates silently into your system.
+Windows Update has the habit of pushing driver updates silently into your system.
 Sometimes, the drivers offered by Microsoft for your devices may cause problems.
-It’s always a best idea to only update the drivers directly from device manufacturer’s site.
-In some cases, we may have to to rollback the drivers auto-installed by Windows Update.
-For example, Realtek drivers pushed out by Windows Update caused problems for some users.
-How to prevent Realtek driver update from automatically installing via Windows Update in future?
+It’s always the best idea to only update the drivers directly from the device manufacturer’s site.

-To rollback the device driver, you have two options.
-One is to open Device Manager and use the Rollback… option in the devices properties.
-Another option is to perform a System Restore rollback but it may be an overkill in such situation.
-If Windows doesn’t boot after installing a device driver, see how to Perform System Restore Rollback Offline in Windows 10 via Recovery Options
+Another option is to perform a System Restore rollback.
+If Windows doesn’t boot after installing a device driver, see how to perform a System Restore rollback offline via Recovery Options.

 To rollback a driver using Device Manager, use these steps: